Billyfr77/MasterDiaryAppOfficialV2/README.md

 # MasterDiaryAppOfficial

-A stunning, production-ready SaaS application for construction management, focused on real-time diary tracking, cost calculations, and analytics.
+A stunning, production-ready SaaS application for construction management, focused on real-time diary tracking, cost calculations, analytics, materials management, and quoting.
 Built with a beautiful, accessible UI and powerful features for efficient project oversight.

 ## 🚀 Overview

 MasterDiaryAppOfficial revolutionizes construction project management by providing:
 - **Real-time calculations** for hours, costs, revenues, and margins
+- **Materials management** with customizable nodes (materials) and pricing
+- **Quoting system** for project estimates with auto-calculated totals
 - **Beautiful, responsive UI** with dark mode, animations, and accessibility
 - **Advanced data management** with filtering, sorting, pagination, and PDF reports
 - **Team collaboration** through project assignments and user management
 - **Comprehensive analytics** via dashboards and charts

-Perfect for construction companies to track work hours, manage staff/equipment, and generate insights—all with a modern, polished interface.
+Perfect for construction companies to track work hours, manage staff/equipment/materials, generate quotes, and gain insights—all with a modern, polished interface.

 ## ✨ Key Features